What is Radon?

 - Smokers have a 15 times greater chance of getting lung cancer because of how tobacco smoke and radon gas react together.

 What are normal Radon levels in my county?

 Normal levels of radon are at or below 4 pCi/L. If your home tests a level that is higher than this contact NNPHD for next steps.

 The State of Nebraska, Environmental Health office collects data to track areas high in radon across Nebraska.
 Northeast Nebraska has some of the highest levels in the state.
 To see a map of areas high in radon click on this link: http://dhhs.ne.gov/publichealth/Pages/radon_general.aspx

 Where can I go to get a Radon Test Kit?

-NNPHD provides Radon* test kits to people who live in the NNPHD Health District of Cedar, Dixon, Thurston and Wayne Counties.
-We ask for $5 per test kit, this allows us to buy more test kits than what the grant can afford.
-NNPHD also works with your local UNL Extension Office so you can pick one up closer to your own community.
-Click on the County to visit the Extension website.
+NNPHD provides radon test kits to people who live in Cedar, Dixon, Thurston, and Wayne Counties for $5.
+You can also pick up a test kit from the UNL Extension Office in your community.
+Click on the County to visit your community’s Extension website.

 *Supported through a grant from the Nebraska and U.S. Departments of Health and Human Services